comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 User-oriented decentralized applications require results in the order of seconds or less to [avoid losing the user's attention](cite:cites uiresponsetime).
-Our work has shown that Link Traversal Query Processing is able to achieve such timings, especially as it is able to produce results in an iterative manner, with first results are mostly produced in less than a second.
+Our work has shown that Link Traversal Query Processing is able to achieve such timings, especially as it is able to produce results in an iterative manner, with first results mostly being produced in less than a second.
 As such, LTQP with the algorithms introduced in this work are effective for querying over decentralized environments with specific structural properties, but there are open research opportunities for optimizing more complex queries as provided by our benchmark.
 We have shown this by applying LTQP to simulated Solid environments, for which we have introduced specific algorithms for capturing these structural properties.